hectorC/Blender_IR_HOA_Tracer/README.md

-[human] Code generated with AI asistance (ChatGPT).
+[human] Code generated with AI asistance (ChatGPT 5 and Codex).
 Use at your own risk.
 It seems to produce usable results for artistic purposes. [/human]

 # Ambisonic IR Tracer for Blender